The Emergence of the Big Bang Theory

 When Hubble plotted these measurements, he found a striking pattern: the farther away a galaxy was, the faster it was receding.
 This discovery suggested that space itself was expanding in all directions, like raisins spreading apart in a rising loaf of bread.

-Imagine rewinding time like a movie.
+This idea of an expanding universe was a game-changer.
+If the universe is expanding, scientists wondered, could we trace it back to a single point of origin in time?
 If everything is moving apart now, then in the past, everything would have been closer together.
-Extrapolate far enough back, and you arrive at a moment when all matter and energy were compressed into an unimaginably dense and hot state.
-This idea laid the groundwork for what we now call the Big Bang Theory.
+Extrapolate far enough back, and you arrive at a moment when all matter and energy were compressed into an unimaginably dense and hot state, affirming Lemaitre’s calculations.

-The turning point came in 1964 when Arno Penzias and Robert Wilson accidentally discovered the cosmic microwave background (CMB) radiation while working on a radio antenna at Bell Labs.
+The next turning point came in 1964 when Arno Penzias and Robert Wilson accidentally discovered the cosmic microwave background (CMB) radiation while working on a radio antenna at Bell Labs.
 Initially mistaking it for interference caused by pigeon droppings in their equipment, they soon realised they had stumbled upon something extraordinary: faint thermal radiation left over from the Big Bang itself.
 This “afterglow” of creation provided proof that the universe had emerged from a hot, dense state billions of years ago.

 [Photo of Lemaître & Einstein]

-The Big Bang implies that our universe had a starting point—not just the matter and energy we see around us, but space and time itself.
+The Big Bang implies that our universe had a starting point, and not just the matter and energy we see around us, but space and time itself.
 Picture the universe as a balloon.
 If you deflate it, every point on its surface gets closer and closer together.
 Now imagine shrinking it all the way down until every point converges into one.
 That’s essentially what physicists mean when they say the universe had a beginning.
 As Stephen Hawking once put it, “at some time in the past… the distance between neighbouring galaxies must have been zero.”[i]
 This moment of convergence marks not only the start of the universe’s expansion but also, in many ways, the birth of the universe itself.

 The Big Bang Theory began to shift the thoughts of many scientists.
 This new understanding of our origins sent shockwaves through the esteemed halls of science, philosophy, and theology departments.
 The unsettling revelation for many was that an absolute beginning to our universe suggested the existence of something beyond physical reality, consequently reviving the God hypothesis.